shanhhe/comp0240_aerorobotics_cw2_challenge_muti_drone/README.md

 If you are using gnome-terminal, you can end the execution by closing the terminal.

+> Note sometimes you may find gazebo stays running for some reason.
+It is recommended that you install hte `htop` utility.
+Running htop use F4 to search for gazebo.
+Select the running gazebo process and press F9.
+Then select `SIGKILL` and that will kill it.

 ## Developers guide

+**Slightly out of date**

 All projects in aerostack2 are structured in the same way.
 The project is divided into the following directories: